Published: 16 November 2018 by Helen Towsey

 This award is open to anyone working in licensing and related fields and seeks to recognise and award exceptional practitioners.

-Crucially, this award is by third party nomination, which in itself is a tribute to the nominee in that they have been put forward by colleagues in recognition and out of respect to their professionalism and achievements.
+Crucially, this award is by 3rd party nomination, which in itself is a tribute to everyone nominated in that they have been put forward by colleagues in recognition and out of respect to their professionalism and achievements.

 This year the Award recognised Stephen Baker, Chairman of National Pubwatch, the voluntary organisation, which was set up to support existing Pubwatch schemes and encourage the creation of new Pubwatch schemes.

 Baker was announced as the 2018 Jeremy Allen Award winner at the Institute of Licensing’s annual Gala Dinner.